Quicktown, Pennsylvania: History

 The Swartz family was certainly one of the earliest families to settle Quicktown, although the original Swartzes in Madisonville, George and Jacob, seem to have settled in parts of Madisonville that are outside what is usually considered Quicktown.

 By 1850, census records show the Alt, Dings, Hornbaker, Pedrick, Swartz, Wilcox families in the area.
 Of these, only the Pedrick and Wilcox families appear in Jefferson in the 1840 census, but a section is missing that includes the name of one family.

 In 1861, Peter Alt sold his property to Joseph and Esther Ellis Mead and moved to Wisconsin.
 Joseph Mead (1804 -1880) was born in NY, the son of Selah Mead and Tamar Griffen.
 Esther Ellis (1819 - 1895) was born in Connecticut, the daughter of Isaac S. Ellis and Sarah Ann Pepper.
 Joseph had been a farmer in Providence, PA prior to buying their farm in Quicktown.
 The farm is still in the possession of Joseph Mead's descendants.

 Peter Alt's son, John Alt, a Civil War veteran, married Sarah Ann Clouse and settled at Carey's Corner where he worked as a blacksmith.
 Many of their descendants still reside in Quicktown.

 Floyd Smith bought property in Quicktown from the Quick family, according to local word-of-mouth.
-Perhaps Almira Pedrick-Quick inherited the property from her parents which would explain how Quicks came to own this property.
-Today this farm is owned by the Thomas family, descendants of Floyd Smith.
+Perhaps Almira Pedrick-Quick inherited the property from her parents, which would explain how Quicks came to own this property.
+This farm is owned by the Thomas family, descendants of Floyd Smith.

-In 1873 "The Corners" had Madisonville Hall, located about where Yonk Mead's former garage stands and John Alt's blacksmith shop across the road.
+In 1873, "The Corners" had Madisonville Hall, located about where Yonk Mead's former garage stands and John Alt's blacksmith shop across the road.
 Later, Billy Fuegline built and operated a small one room store at Quicktown Corners.
 Eventually it was run by Durward "Huck" and Mary June (Alt) Field.
 The stand sold bread, candy, gasoline etc. and Huck ran a small equipment repair area there too.
 The stand closed up sometime in the 1950s or 1960s.

-The, Dings, Hornbaker, Pedrick, Swartz and Wilcox names have since disappeared from Quicktown.
+The Dings, Hornbaker, Pedrick, Swartz, and Wilcox names have since disappeared from Quicktown.
 The Alt and Mead families still remain.